 It is believed that omega-3 helps protect against dementia, and a study published in medical journal Neurology even found that if we’re lacking in omega-3s our brains actually age faster.
 Other research published in medical journal Menopause found that women who ingested extra omega-3 were less likely to suffer with menopause-related symptoms.

 Many studies have shown the benefits of the fat on protecting against heart disease, too.
 This is why nutritionists now recommend eating two to three servings of omega-3-rich fish each week.

 Healthy fats: the fats that are good for your health

 How to get omega-3 if you don't like fish

 So what do you do if you don’t like the pink fish?
 Well, salmon is one of the best sources – a 100g serving can give you around 2,000mg of omega-3, so it’s hard to beat.
 But that doesn’t mean you can’t get omega-3 from other foods, you just need to take care to ensure you get enough.

 Of course, there’s always the option of supplements but they can be pricey and you might prefer to ingest your vitamins via the natural source, ie food.
 If that’s the case, then read on to find out some other good sources of the healthy fats.
 While there’s no common consensus on exactly how much omega-3 we need to be eating to enjoy the benefits, nutritionists suggest aiming for 500mg per day.

 Flax and chia seeds

-These tiny little dark seeds are packed full of omega-3 but because they’re so tiny and hard, they’re difficult to break down by chewing.
-So grind them up before putting them in a smoothie or adding to your cereal, or simply eating them.
+Flax (linseed) and chia are tiny little dark seeds packed full of omega-3, but because they’re so tiny and hard they’re difficult to break down by chewing.
+So grind the chia and flax up before putting them in a smoothie or adding to your cereal, or simply eating them.
 Or you can use flax seed oil in salads and cooking, instead.
 Just two tablespoons of flax seeds will give you nearly 60% of your daily amount of omega-3.